inc. Govt Charge

 However, Dundalk IT will accept results from Animal Science Levels 5 & 6 combined as an entry requirement into Vet Nursing.
 Letterkenny IT will accept Animal Science Level 6 for Advanced Entry into year 2 of their Vet Nursing degree should places be available.
-You can also select “any award” in the this search box and this will return all courses open to students who have successfully completed any QQI Award.
+You can also use your Award to access many degrees in unrelated areas.
+Select “any award” in the this search box and this will return all courses open to students who have successfully completed any QQI Award.

 - QQI Award e.g. QQI Level 5 in Animal Science/Animal Care 5M2768